 As the bus heads downhill, I think about how despite the number of challenges these families face, this community—and Haiti as a whole—is determined to move forward.

 UNICEF is supporting the next generation while engaging the local community and utilizing the latest innovations to ensure lasting change.
 Haiti’s future leaders, future doctors and next great soccer stars will have the education they need to fuel their potential in years to come.
-Send a kid back to school packed with potential.
+Please support UNICEF's work to educate children around the world.

 Photo at top: Students eager to learn travel up to two hours each way to reach Haiti's National School Beudoret high on a hilltop.
 All photos by Maxence Bradley for UNICEF USA.